dansan/spring-replay-site/README.rst

 jQuery, Bootstrap, Respond.js, Moment.js and bootstrap-daterangepicker are released under the terms of the MIT license. html5shiv is dual licensed under the MIT or GPL Version 2 licenses. selectize.js is licensed under the Apache License, Version 2.0.
-Images under srs/static/img may have different copyright.
-To lazy to check now, please ask before using any of them!
+Images under srs/static/img may have different copyright, some of which are not free in any way.
+To lazy to list all, do absolutely ask before using any of them!

 Website
 =======